-If you’re looking at different £250,000 mortgages it is important to shop around different providers and as with any size mortgage to consider the different term lengths and interest rates available as this will affect the cost of your mortgage repayments.
-As well as considering other relevant charges such as any arrangement fees.
+If you’re looking at different £250,000 mortgages, it is important to shop around different providers.
+This is because, as with any size mortgage, you need to consider the different term lengths and interest rates available, as this will affect the cost of your mortgage repayments.
+You also need to consider other relevant charges such as any arrangement fees.

 Getting a mortgage

-The exact size of mortgage that would be available to an individual, couple or group will depend on their specific financial factors such as; how large of a deposit they have, their income, the type of mortgage they are interested in and their credit history.
+The exact size of the mortgage that would be available to an individual, couple or group will depend on their specific financial factors such as: how large of a deposit they have, their income, the type of mortgage they are interested in and their credit history.

-There are different bands of LTV mortgage, and generally speaking the lower the size of the loan compared to the deposit the lower the interest rates are.
-If for example an individual wished to purchase a house with a market value of £250,000 using a 90% LTV mortgage they would need to put down a 10% deposit on the house.
+There are different bands of LTV mortgage, and generally speaking the lower the size of the loan compared to the deposit, the lower the interest rates are.
+For example, if an individual wished to purchase a house with a market value of £250,000 using a 90% LTV mortgage, they would need to put down a 10% deposit on the house.
 Meaning they would have paid £25,000 towards the property and have a 10% equity share.

-Generally speaking residential mortgages are available up to a maximum LTV of 95% whereas buy to let mortgages tend to require at least 25%, although it may be possible to get a mortgage with a smaller deposit from some providers.
+Generally speaking residential mortgages are available up to a maximum LTV of 95%, whereas buy to let mortgages tend to require at least 25%.
+However, it may be possible to get a mortgage with a smaller deposit from some providers.

 Lenders will assess the affordability of their potential borrowers to assess if they can afford the mortgage.
-To do this they will assess the combined income of all of the applicants on the mortgage but also consider things such as their outgoings, existing credit commitments and their credit history.
-They will also carry out a ‘stress test’ to assess if an applicant could still afford their mortgage payment if rates were to rise in the future.
+To do this they will assess the combined income of all of the applicants on the mortgage, but also consider things such as their outgoings, existing credit commitments and their credit history.
+They will also carry out a ‘stress test’ to assess if an applicant could still afford their mortgage payment in the event the rates were to rise in the future.

 Types of mortgage